 Agencies and developers charge around $6,000 upfront and upwards, and an annual cost of $1,000.

-This is just a ballpark and since this is the most creative scenario, the costs depend more than in both the above scenarios on individual requirements.
+This is just a ballpark, and since this is the most creative scenario, the costs depend more on individual requirements.

-In conclusion, the basic rule is, the more custom coding and design from scratch is involved, the higher the cost.
+In conclusion, the basic rule is that the more custom coding and design from scratch are involved, the higher the cost.

-And the more you can use different premade modules, frameworks and templates and the less customization you need, the lower the price, but also the less degree of freedom you will have.
+And the more you can use different premade modules, frameworks, and templates, the less customization you need and the lower the price.